wbudic/LifeLog/Current Development Check List.md

 # Branch Development Life Log in Perl

 *This page lists current development and issues being worked on in the LifeLog app.
 Being in the **Sun** stage, means there is a production environment.
-And usable, used.
+And usable, and in use.
 When, the project reaches **Earth** stage.
 It will be at its final specification.
 No data structures or major new features can be added or requested anymore.
 Only bug fixes, enhancements and efficiency fixes, if any at the **Earth** stage.*

 ## Life Log Development

 ### v.2.1 SUN STABLE New Features in Works

+* Implement mapped provision of named timezones via main.inf, for towns not available in global list.
-* Provide office share link for main.inf linked categories, No login required but not log creation or search is possible.
+* &#10004; Provide office share public link for main.inf linked categories, No login required but no log creation or search is possible.
-* &#10004; Make the dbname uniform across all source types with Settings, as backups use the file format, not the database name.
+* &#10004; main.inf - Make the dbname uniform across all source types with Settings, as backups use the file format, not the database name.
 * Static pages setting for the pages directory.
 * Search on multiple words should rank by encounter of words specified and display first.
 (That one is difficult)
-* Search button should be an and on previous views settings.
-Otherwise lists entries of other categories containing an word.
 * Provide markdown text functionality to html pages.
 For quick vanilla plain documentation.
 * Auto collapse/expand on multi line logs by 0-none as default.
 Setting to 1 or more shows only that number of lines.
 (That one is difficult)
 * &#10004; Edit button to show if hidden is the log entry section.